 So, not too long after I got my first foul ball from a Texas Rangers game (hit by Mike Trout), my phone buzzed.
 I glanced down to see that Annlyel James from Annlyel Online nominated me for the Liebster Award!
 Thank you so much, Annlyel, for this lovely surprise!
 I'm honored.
-If you haven't already, check … Continue reading The Liebster Award!
+If you haven't already, check … Continue reading The Liebster Award

 As an English major, I have joined the clubs of I-have-read-too-many-Shakespeare-plays-to-count and when-can-I-stop-reading-Hamlet-even-though-it's-my-favorite.
 It seems that I can't spend a semester without Shakespeare.
 But one of my professors, who is also an English advisor, discussed making Shakespeare not a requirement with my senior class.
 Both sides explained their opinions.
 Some students felt Shakespeared out and some … Continue reading Getting rid of Shakespeare

 I got the wonderful opportunity to interview Brian H. Peterson.
 Brian is a multitalented artist that writes books, takes photos, plays music, and more.
 I wrote a book review about his book earlier this month.
 Thank you, Brian, for this lovely opportunity.
 What inspired you to write this book?
-Was it an event or did an idea … Continue reading Author interview with Brian H. Peterson
+Was it an event or did an idea … Continue reading Author interview — Brian H. Peterson

 After writers send their work out to be critiqued, it can feel as if forever stands in front of them.
 Time has stopped.
 Even as life goes by, nothing happens.
 They wait, filled with butterflies.
 Days and months and years all feel like lifetimes.
 Perhaps it's because they're nervous.
 They sent their work—their child—out for … Continue reading Waiting forever